KhaledAbdel-Dev/interactive-dynamic-table/README.md

 - values that are not whole numbers
 - values outside the allowed range of -50 to 50
 - a minimum value that is larger than its matching maximum value

-Limiting values to the -50 to 50 range also keeps the page responsive, because an enormous table is never built in the first place.

-## How to run

-Open `index.html` in any modern web browser, enter four numbers, and click **Generate Table**.